-How to Help in a Geo-Political Conflict as a Global Mobility Manager
+Help in a Geopolitical Conflict as a Global Mobility Manager

-How to Help in a Geo-Political Conflict as a Global Mobility Manager
+Help in Geopolitical Conflicts as a Global Mobility Manager

-We would like to share a few thoughts about the situation in Gaza.
+We want to share a few thoughts about the situation in Gaza.
 For the sake of humanity (as a whole, and the humanity of all our brothers and sisters in Israel and Palestine), please take these points into account when you read information online and especially before you like or repost something you find on social media.
 Use social media responsibly.
 Use social media to do good.
-Remember that acts of terrorism are committed by a minority and that the large majority of people in the world do not support terrorists.
+Remember, a minority commits acts of terrorism, and the large majority of people in the world do not support terrorists.

-• Check-in with your Expats and Travelers personally.
-Make sure that they know and understand what to do and who to contact, especially if they are new to the country.
+3. Check-in with your Expats and Travelers personally.
+Ensure they know what to do and who to contact, especially if they are new to the country.

-• Consider what you share on social media.
-We provide guidance on Digital Media Literacy here in this post.
-Sometimes it’s better to observe than to post.
+5. Consider what you share on social media.
+Sometimes, it’s better to observe than to post.

-• If you have the capacity to help, volunteer your time as you have great skills and knowledge to help.
+7. If you can help, volunteer your time; you have excellent skills and knowledge to help.

 Keep these principles in mind when sharing news on social media